 Two group coach rambles are proposed for 2018.
 Both trips will have the usual long and medium walks together with opportunities to saunter at the destination.
 Confirmed dates, venues and costs are:

 Both of our trips will depart from Hollinsheads Garage at 7-30am and from St Luke’s Church Clayton at 8-00am.
 While parking at St Luke's is very handy, in order to retain the goodwill of the church participants joining the coach at St Luke's are kindly requested to park at the church and not in the road outside.
-This makes it much easier for the coach to turn around and is a gesture of appreciation for use of the church facilities.
-There is a £3-00 per car parking fee at St Luke's.
+This makes it much easier for the coach to turn around.
+As a gesture of appreciation for use of the church facilities there is a £3-00 per car parking fee at St Luke's.

 We should thank Dave M. and Malcom S. for their efforts in organising these events.